meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 # EDM as Timbre Learning Lab

 Thanks for coming to my talk!
 Please scan the lesson plan QR code to save as your take-home from this talk.
 You don't need to reference it while I'm speaking, though.
-And if you're having trouble seeing the presentation, you can scan the Slides QR code or go to presentations dot Megan Lavengood dot com and find this there.
+And if you're having trouble seeing the presentation, you can scan the Slides QR code or go to presentations dot megan lavengood dot com and find this there.

 --- `[CLICK]`